VirtualSpaceGit/Remapping-ntdll.dll/README.md

-Secure Section Mapping Demonstration
+# Secure Section Mapping with Windows Native API

-This project showcases how to create and securely map sections of memory using native Windows API calls.
-The code demonstrates best practices for working with memory sections, loading system libraries, and ensuring integrity checks, which are vital when working in a secure environment.
-These techniques can be extended to safeguard memory modification and injection operations, critical for applications like system monitoring, debugging, or advanced development tasks.
+This project demonstrates how to securely create and map memory sections using native Windows APIs.
+The provided code showcases techniques for handling memory securely, verifying system library integrity, and modifying memory sections safely.
+These practices are essential for applications that interact with system internals, ensuring both security and efficiency.

-Features
+## Features

+- **Dynamic Section Creation**
-Dynamic Section Creation: Utilizes NtCreateSection to allocate a secure 2MB section of memory.
+  - Utilizes `NtCreateSection` to allocate a secure 2MB section of memory.

+- **Memory Mapping**
-Memory Mapping: Maps the created section into the process' virtual address space using NtMapViewOfSection.
+  - Maps the created section into the process' virtual address space using `NtMapViewOfSection`.

+- **Memory Integrity Check**
-Memory Integrity Check: Compares the first 4KB of the original ntdll.dll with the newly mapped section to ensure that the code has not been tampered with.
+  - Compares the first 0x1000 bytes of the original `ntdll.dll` with the newly mapped section to ensure the code is untampered.

+- **Safe Memory Modifications**
-Secure Modifications: Demonstrates secure modification of the mapped section by zeroing out a memory region.
+  - Demonstrates secure modification by zeroing out the first 0x1000 bytes of the mapped section.

-Resource Cleanup: Closes all handles and unmaps the memory section safely to prevent resource leaks and ensure system stability.
+## Security Measures

+- **API Resolution from Trusted Sources**
+  - All APIs (`NtCreateSection`, `NtMapViewOfSection`, `NtClose`) are dynamically resolved from `ntdll.dll`, ensuring that the functions used are the ones provided by the trusted system library.

+- **Memory Integrity Validation**
+  - The program verifies the integrity of the memory by comparing the first page of `ntdll.dll` before and after mapping, preventing malicious alterations.

+- **Memory Section Isolation**
+  - The created section is isolated and modified securely in a way that doesn't impact the original `ntdll.dll` in memory, ensuring safe modifications without system instability.

+## Usage

+1. Compile the code with any C++ compiler that supports Windows system calls.
+2. Run the executable.
+3. The code will:
+   - Load `ntdll.dll`
+   - Create and map a secure memory section
+   - Compare the original and mapped `ntdll.dll` for integrity
+   - Perform secure memory modification

+## License

+This code is provided under the MIT License.
+See the `LICENSE` file for more information.